Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 By Plane

-Cologne has its airport, and from the city center, it’s just a quick train or taxi ride.
+Cologne has an airport, and from the city centre, it’s just a quick train or taxi ride.
 Also, Eurowings’s headquarters are in Cologne.

 This means that there are many low-cost airline flights from Cologne Airport to many places in Europe, including popular travel destinations and big cities.